Graduate Academic Policies

 There are three types of withdrawals: official (W), unofficial (UW), and administrative (AW).
 When a student officially notifies the college of the intent to withdraw, a grade of W applies.
 If the student does not provide notification, a grade of UW applies.
 Grades of W and UW are not calculated into the grade point average.

 The King Graduate School strongly recommends an in- person visit or direct phone call so that the withdrawal can be expedited.
-Students are counseled about potential ramifications of their withdrawal, which may potentially include: delay in academic progress, delay in graduation, financial liability, loss of immigration status, and/or loss of financial aid.
+Students are counseled about potential ramifications of their withdrawal, which may include: delay in academic progress, delay in graduation, financial liability, loss of immigration status, and/or loss of financial aid.

 A grade of AW is applied administratively for disciplinary reasons and carries the same value of a grade of F.

 In all cases, the date of withdrawal is based on the last date of attendance in an academic activity.
+The Academic Calendar indicates the deadline for submitting withdrawal documentation.

 Course Withdrawal